 The World Health Organization reports that “chronic diseases, such as heart disease, stroke, cancer, chronic respiratory diseases and diabetes, are by far the leading cause of mortality in the world, representing 60% of all deaths“.

-WHO data also shows that the major risk factors for chronic disease are an unhealthy diet, physical inactivity, and tobacco use.
+WHO data also shows that the major risk factors for chronic disease are:

 The WHO also claims that if the major risk factors for chronic disease were eliminated, at least 80% of heart disease, stroke and type 2 diabetes would be prevented; and 40% of cancer would be prevented.